Blog

 Conclusion: Understanding “Puffing” in Real Estate

-“Puffing” is a sales practice found in various industries, including real estate.
+“Puffing” is a sales practice found in a variety of industries, including real estate.
 Although it involves making exaggerated or vague claims about a property, it is generally not illegal.
-However, buyers should be aware of this practice and conduct appropriate due diligence to gain an accurate understanding of the property they wish to purchase.
-Clarity and honesty are essential in all real estate transactions.
+However, buyers should be aware of this practice and conduct proper due diligence to gain an accurate understanding of the property they wish to purchase.
+Clarity and honesty are paramount in all real estate transactions.

 Legal and Tax Disclaimer